-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Wyoming law expressly prohibits a mistake of age defense in certain prosecutions for child sex trafficking but not CSEC.
+Wyoming law expressly prohibits a mistake of age defense in certain prosecutions for child sex trafficking.
 Pursuant to Wyo.
 Stat.
 Ann. § 6-2-706(c) (Sexual servitude of a minor), "It is not a defense in a prosecution under this section . . . that the defendant reasonably believed the individual was at least eighteen (18) years of age."
 However, Wyoming's other trafficking laws are silent regarding the permissibility of the defense.